Welcome to week 2 of NGL.

 David (previous examiner) also quickly filled in the following table with a quick description of what I think my PKM routine is going to be for this course.

 Mendeley gets a mention in the following, it’s not a tool you need to use.
 But it or something like it might help.
 It depends on you.
 Your PKM process will be unique.

 |SEEK||Observe & Study||Feedly – OPML file sending course and participant feeds into one place.

 I also have a collection of other feeds in Feedly that I try to follow.
 This includes feeds from journals which keep me up to date with what they are publishing.I also rely on Twitter a great deal.

 And obviously Google and Google Scholar play a large part in this.

 |SENSE||Challenge & Evaluation, Form tentative opinions||This is mostly through writing blog posts.
 But I am also increasingly using Diigo and Mendeley for this.
 In particular, the annotation and organising capabilities of those tools allow me to make notes and “categorise” what I’ve found.|

 |SHARE||Participate||Blog posts, Diigo and Mendeley also enable sharing – especially when sharing with the group.

 Twitter is also something I use, but not as well as I should.

 The challenge for you now is to develop your own PKM routine.
-In reality (and just like mine above) it’s probably going to be something you keep developing throughout this course.
-Use the table above or perhaps mirror one of the graphical approaches taken by some of those in Jarche’s blog post to develop a representation of your PKM routine.
+In reality (and just like Davids above) it’s probably going to be something you keep developing throughout this course.
+Use the table above to develop a representation of your PKM routine.